wiebe-vandendriessche/AIBoMGen/README.md

 - **Docker Compose**: To orchestrate the containers.
 - **NVIDIA Container Toolkit**: To allow worker containers to use the host machine's GPU.
 Install it by following the [official NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 - **Environment Variables**: Create a `.env` file in the root directory to configure the system (see **Setup** for details).
-- **Private Key**: A valid `private-key.pem` file must be placed in the worker container/directory.
-This key is used to cryptographically sign the AIBoM as an authority of the platform (e.g., the EU for compliance with the EU AI Act).
+- **Platform Secrets**: Generate platform secrets using the `generate_in-toto_signed_layout.py` script provided in the repository.
+This script generates a private-public key pair and a layout for supply chain verification and signing, ensuring the integrity and trustability of the system's supply chain.

 ### Handled by Docker (API and Worker Containers)
 #### API Container